• Skip to primary navigation

 READ ALSO: 15 Easiest Languages To Learn For English Speakers

-Because there are so many different tenses to remember.
-Differentiating between future tense and future perfect can be challenging for an English learner.
+Because there are so many tenses to remember, differentiating between future tense and future perfect can be challenging for an English learner.

 Learning is tough, not just when memorizing grammar rules from a text.
-But also when the speaker talks to the future in English discourse.
+But also when the speaker talks about the future in English discourse.

 Furthermore, there are various variances in how plurals are used in English.
-This is incorrect when it comes to nouns like mouse and ox when a non-native speaker learns to add -s to make a plural.
+This is incorrect regarding nouns like mouse and ox when a non-native speaker learns to add -s to make a plural.

 If you browse through a thesaurus, you’ll notice that there are various sets of words that mean the same thing.
 You’d assume this meant they could be used interchangeably, but you’d be mistaken.

-Even if the two terms are similar, depending on the context, they may have completely different meanings.
+Even if the two terms are similar, they may have completely different meanings depending on the context.

 All languages, we suppose, have regional dialects.
 People in the United Kingdom find it challenging to learn English because of the numerous regional dialects.